 Extracurricular activities for children

 Every child has a different personality and interests, and they need to be nurtured in and outside the classroom.
 Outside of their favourite subjects and activities at school, children will also have aspiring passions beyond the classroom, which is where extracurriculars come into play.
 Extracurricular activities allow children to pursue specific interests in a real-world context and explore what they do and don’t enjoy, outside of their typical educational curriculum.
 Depending on the activity, whether it’s intellectual, physical, or creative in nature, specific extracurriculars can build skills in many developmental areas.
-This blog explores 4 fun and popular extracurriculars that may take your child’s interest.
+This blog explores 4 fun and popular afterschool activities that may take your child’s interest.

 1. Sports lessons